Rouz1130/H_Plus_Sports/README.md

 * In-memory caching
 * Distributed caching with Redis

-## Concepts that were implemented for this project.
+## Concepts
 </br>
-*Database on Azure
+* Database on Azure
-*Routing
+* Routing
-*Model binding and valadation
+* Model binding and valadation
-*Inspecting and optimizing API performance
+* Inspecting and optimizing API performance
-*Repository pattern
+* Repository pattern
-*Integration Testing
+* Integration Testing
-*Deployment
+* Deployment
-*Caching data
+* Caching data

 ## Known Bugs
 Outside of the Customer controller, every Get by Id method failed in test.
 Although when deployed and in dev